What does Independence Day mean for India’s street performers as they battle penury amidst pandemic?

 Then the father would sit on top of the bamboo tripod on which a rope is stretched and then take his child and whirl her around at the end of a rope and brings the rope nearer and nearer.
 It was terrifying to watch but it was a way to make sure the child had no fear of heights.
 It was a rigorous training which lasted several years.

-I would not have known except that I happen to knew Shantabai’s sister and her son Mukesh.
+I would not have known except that I happen to know Shantabai’s sister and her son Mukesh.
 It was Mukesh who forwarded the video of his grandaunt.
 He and his family had been watching the news and saw the video and propped up Shantabai’s sister who was paralysed so she could watch Shantabai doing martial arts.

 The family in Delhi watched with amusement and enjoyed the moment.
 They knew the promises being made were as false as the promises that had been made to them for many decades.
 Mukesh himself had appeared on the India Has Got Talent television show, he had been called to perform abroad but that did not change the fact that he had no regular source of livelihood.